CharaZhu/Text-Mine-Coronavirus-Literature/README.md

-# Text Mine COVID Literature
+# Text Mine COVID-19 Literature

-##### Apply NLP and ML algorithm on the database of research articles to gain insight about COVID-19 and how to improve vaccination efforts.
+##### Apply NLP and ML algorithm on over 400,000 biomedical research papers to gain insight about COVID-19 and how to improve vaccination efforts.

- COVID-19 pandemic open sourced research papers

-task of learning from a large corpus of biomedical research text. study some aspect of COVID-19 from the corpus of research articles.

-gain insights and guide the fight against the COVID-19 pandemic.

 </br>